-How to relieve pain and prevent injuries with better balancePosted in Healthy Tips
+How to relieve pain and prevent injuries with better balancePosted in Health & Wellness, Healthy Tips

 When we think of poor balance, we typically think of seniors using canes or walkers to get around, because they may fall.
 However, poor balance is actually a big contributor to sports injuries, common backache, neck pain, and headaches in younger people.
 In order to walk on two feet, adapt to bumpy surfaces such as grass, quickly run, turn, recover from a trip and more, we need a finely tuned balance system at all stages of life.